 Jewish Women’s Action Alliance is a leader in the fight for social justice reform.
 Our grassroots network of volunteers and advocates turns ideals into action and drives transformative change.
 Join the movement and become a member today!

-From gender equity to climate action, JWAAA is at the forefront of social and legislative change in Arizona.
+JWAAA is at the forefront of social and legislative change in Arizona

 Our Mission

-Formerly known as the National Council of Jewish Women Arizona, our organization has served this state for more than 100 years.
+Formerly the National Council of Jewish Women Arizona (NCJW AZ), our organization has served this state for more than 100 years.
 In July 2026, we became an independent entity, allowing us to focus more effectively on the issues that directly impact our local communities.

 While our structure has evolved, our mission remains unchanged: to safeguard human and civil rights and improve the quality of life for all Arizonans.

-We advance that mission through legislative advocacy, grassroots organizing on initiatives and referendums, and strategic legal action as intervenors on significant cases such as the challenge to Arizona’s Civil War-era abortion ban.
+We advance that mission through legislative advocacy, grassroots organizing on initiatives and referendums, and strategic legal action as intervenors on significant cases such as challenges to Arizona’s Civil War-era abortion ban, a fetal personhood law, the federal government’s transfer of sacred Apache land to a copper mining company, and the state’s wrongful termination of a mother’s parental rights

-Most recently, we launched our most ambitious initiative: Ruth Place, a trauma recovery center for survivors of sexual violence that is quickly becoming a model for compassionate, trauma-informed care.
+In 2023, we launched our most ambitious initiative: Ruth Place, the first of its kind trauma recovery center for survivors of sexual violence that is quickly becoming a model for compassionate, trauma-informed care that empowers survivors to thrive.

 A group of people protesting outdoors, holding signs supporting reproductive rights and justice.
 Signs include messages like 'RBG Sent Me,' 'Girls R ULE,' and others related to women's rights.
 Many protesters are wearing masks, and some are wearing hats and sunglasses.
 There are trees and modern buildings in the background.